 Keep in mind that for both grandma and grandpa, a standard 할머니/할아버지 can be used for both sides of the family.
 Adding the “외” is more academically correct in terms of studying.

-Adding the “님” is for formal situations or for when you might see an older person on the street. 아저씨 and 아주머니 are also used for these situations.
+If you’ve learned from Korean books, then you know that adding the “님” is for formal situations or for when you might see an older person on the street. 아저씨 and 아주머니 are also used for these situations.

 Fun fact: Usually in Korea, a big birthday party is thrown when you turn 60 years old.
 It’s really a big deal and there is lots of food and at times a big celebration in a big event hall.
 If you ever get invited to one, learn how to say happy birthday as well.